 When air fryer was invented?
 Back in 2010.
 The Philips Electronics Company patented the device, which claims to reproduce the effects of deep-frying with little or no oil.

-Air fryers have exploded in popularity over the last few years, with more than 40% of US homes owning one as of July 2020, according to market research.
+According to market research, air fryers have exploded in popularity over the last few years, with more than 40% of US homes owning one as of July 2020.

-From frozen chicken wings and homemade potato dishes to roasted veggies and fresh-baked cookies, there are many different things that may be air-fried.
+From frozen chicken wings and homemade potato dishes to roasted veggies and fresh-baked cookies, many different things may be air-fried.

 How Do Air Fryers Work?